 Softeners are rated on the amount of hardness they remove before regeneration is necessary.

-How long does a water softener last?
+How long does a water softener system last?

-A high quality water softener with proper upkeep and maintenance can last several decades, however, many of the older units we see are not well maintained.
+A high-quality water softener with proper upkeep and maintenance can last several decades, however, many of the older units we see are not well maintained.
 People tend to forget about their water softening equipment until it breaks.
-They key to the longevity of your softener is proper salt levels, high quality resin and reasonable annual service.
+They key to the longevity of your softener is proper salt levels, high-quality resin and reasonable annual service.

 Which types of salt should I use?